Product

 Without APIs: Building a mapping feature for your fitness app would require creating mapping technology from scratch, gathering global geographical data, and maintaining that infrastructure.

-With APIs: Integrating Google Maps API requires only a few lines of code and instantly gives you professional mapping capabilities, allowing you to focus on your core features.
+With APIs: Integrating the Google Maps API requires only a few lines of code and instantly gives you professional mapping capabilities, allowing you to focus on your core features.

 Data Security and Access Control